entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/pda-tutorial.md

           },
           name: {
             'ui:options': {
-              size: 8, // <-- Applicant name field should take up 8 columns in the 8 columns that Applicant subform occupies },
+              size: 8, // <-- Applicant Name field should take up 8 of the 8 columns that Applicant subform occupies },
           },
           annualincome: {
             'ui:options': {
-              size: 4, // <-- Annual Income field taking up the remaining 4 columns
+              size: 4, // <-- Annual Income field should take up the remaining 4 columns },
-            },
           },
         },